nicohangaslammi/lucky7/README.md

 # lucky7
- lucky7 terminal app made using Java
+ lucky7 terminal app made using Java as a school assignment